 is neutral on these and similar topics.
 A state could pass a law

 criminalizing same-sex behavior or making any or all abortions illegal.
 It

 could not be declared unconstitutional if a majority of Supreme Court

 Three justices of the Supreme Court, all of whom were appointed by Republican

 presidents, appear to interpret the Constitution consistently in this way.
 They tend to vote as a conservative block on

-by President Nixon) and Justices Antonin Scalia (appointed by President Reagan)
+some ethical and moral matters.
+One was Antonin Scalia (appointed by President Reagan)